 - The location of all building exits and routes from your lab to the two closest exits.
-There are four exits in all: two at the west end of floors 2 and 3 (floor 2 exits to the biology and physics buildings), one at the east end of floor 2 (exits to the loading dock), and one in the middle of the hallway on floor 1 (fire exit only, exits to the canyon). - The location of your outside assembly point. - The location of the two fire extinguishers closest to your workspace. - The location of the first-aid kit closest to your workspace.
-Independent study and thesis students should also open a kit and familiarize themselves with its contents. - The location and use of the emergency shower and eyewash station in your lab. - The location of the telephone closest to your workspace. - The location of the automated external defibrillator (AED). - The location of your inside shelter-in-place area.
+There are five exits in all: three at the west end of floors 2 and 3 (floor 2 exits to the biology and physics buildings), one at the east end of floor 2 (exits to the loading dock), and two leading to the canyon, one in the middle of the hallway on floor 1 and one at the bottom of the east stairwell. (fire exit only, exits to the canyon). - The location of your outside assembly point (East Parking Lot) - The location of the two fire extinguishers closest to your workspace. - The location of the first-aid kit closest to your workspace.
+Independent study and thesis students should also open a kit and familiarize themselves with its contents. - The location and use of the emergency shower and eyewash station in your lab. - The location of the telephone closest to your workspace. - The location (3rd floor middle of hallway) of the automated external defibrillator (AED) - The location of your inside shelter-in-place area.